VES v1.1 — Normative Definitions

 Decision State

-The complete set of inputs, authority, system outputs, and contextual signals present at the moment a consequential judgement was exercised.
+The full set of inputs, authority, system outputs, constraints, and contextual signals that existed and were actively relied upon at the moment a consequential judgement was exercised.

 03